Kzarama/computacion/README.md

 # Computacion
-projects maked in the class of computing
+projects made in the class of computing